artistich researcher

 Pescara (1998).

-Working on storytelling methodologies and intergenerational knowledge transmission.
+I work on storytelling methodologies and intergenerational knowledge transmission.

-My research focus is on sharecropping, decolonial epistemologies and ‘archival imagination’ as a method of practice-based research (Hochberg 2020).
+My research focus is on sharecropping, anticolonial epistemologies and ‘archival imagination’ as a method of practice-based research (Hochberg 2020).
 In my practice, I experiment with world-making as an imaginative praxis of radical, political, and ontological weight.
 I like to make functional objects and bring people together using academic research and archival material.
 I am a trovatrice - teller of stories and finder of things.

 *